KnollFrank/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![center lane driving](examples/center_2016_12_01_13_31_15_308.jpg)

-#### Resizing Images to a Quarter
+#### Resizing Images to a Quarter in Each Dimension

 The training process on my local computer having no GPU was quite slow.
 A tip from a former udacity student I have found on the net was to resize the images.
 So I resized the images by adding a keras `AveragePooling2D` layer, which resulted in no performance gain.
-But resizing the images to a quarter using `cv2.resize()` prior to feeding them to the neural network had the desired positive effect on training speed without worsening validation loss.
+But resizing the images to a quarter in each dimension using `cv2.resize()` prior to feeding them to the neural network had the desired positive effect on training speed without worsening validation loss.
 Here is an example of a resized image:

 ![quartered image](examples/center_2016_12_01_13_31_15_308_quartered.jpg)